 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 12:48 am and the next low tide at 2:12 pm.
-The first high tide was at 8:20 am and the next high tide will be at 6:59 pm.
+In the high tide and low tide chart, we can see that the first high tide will be at 3:40 am and the next high tide at 4:35 pm.
+The first low tide will be at 10:14 am and the next low tide at 10:23 pm.

-The lunar phase is a Waxing Crescent.
-Today we have 13 hours and 33 minutes of sun.
-The solar transit is at 1:26 pm and the length of time the moon will be visible will be 12 hours and 27 minutes.
+The lunar phase is a Waning Crescent.
+Today we will have 11 hours and 17 minutes of sun.
+The solar transit will be at 1:04 pm and the length of time the moon will be visible will be 12 hours and 10 minutes.

-The tidal coefficient today is 75, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient drops to 72 to end the day with a tidal coefficient of 70.
-The tide heights today are 0.0 ft, 1.3 ft, 0.7 ft and 1.0 ft.
+The tidal coefficient today is 79, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 83 to end the day with a tidal coefficient of 86.
+The tide heights today are 1.6 ft, 0.7 ft, 1.6 ft and 1.0 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Texas City (Turning Basin) which is of 2.0 ft and a minimum height of -1.0 ft.

-The solunar fishing calendar in Texas City (Turning Basin) tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Texas City (Turning Basin) tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Texas City (Turning Basin).
 The times are generated in local time in Texas and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: